Best MagSafe Charger for iPhone 17 (2026): 3 Top Picks

 #Bottom Line

 iPhone 17 owners with AppleCare+ should get the Apple MagSafe Charger (1 m).
-A first-party warranty path and the strongest magnet hold we tested are worth the per-pad premium when the phone itself is already an AppleCare device.
+A first-party warranty path and the strongest magnet hold of these picks are worth the per-pad premium when the phone itself is already an AppleCare device.

 Everyone else (especially anyone who wants two pads or doesn’t pay for AppleCare) should grab the Anker Zolo Qi2 two-pack as the value play.
 It hits the same 15W spec on iPhone 17 at roughly half the per-pad cost, and the 4,000+ buyer review base gives the Qi2 certification real-world weight.
 Add a 20W USB-C PD brick and you’re set for both desk and nightstand.